mohitbhootra/CrazyDudes/README.md

 # CrazyDudes
-This Repository is for the Health Health in which we are tackling the problem of Mental Health among all the age groups.
+This Repository is for the Health Hack in which we are tackling the problem of Mental Health among all the age groups.